ahmeda-42/ML-Spam-Detector-API/README.md

-# ML Spam Detector with Explainability (SMS Spam Collection)
+# ML Spam Detector with Explainability

-A machine learning system that classifies/detects SMS spam messages, expose predictions in a JSON via a FastAPI service, and explains why the model made each decision using interpretable feature contributions.
+A machine learning system that classifies/detects SMS spam messages, exposes predictions via a FastAPI JSON API, and explains why the model made each decision using interpretable feature contributions.
 You can interact with the API from simple CLI utilities.

-The model uses logistic regression (scikit-learn) and is TF-IDF vectorizes.
+The model uses TF-IDF vectorization with logistic regression (scikit-learn).
 It is trained on the UCI SMS Spam Collection dataset and is saved as `artifacts/model.joblib`.

 ## Features